Long-tailed tit: Taxonomy and systematics

 The long-tailed tit was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Parus caudatus.
 The current genus name Aegithalos was a term used by Aristotle for some European tits, including the long-tailed tit.
 The specific epithet caudatus is the Latin word for "tailed".
 Linnaeus did not invent this Latin name.
 "Parus caudatus" had been used by earlier authors such as the Swiss naturalist Conrad Gessner in 1555, the Italian naturalist Ulisse Aldrovandi in 1599, and the English ornithologist Francis Willughby in 1676.
 Willughby listed the English name as the "long tail'd titmouse".
-Its previous common nickname in everyday English was the bum-towel, from the shape of its tail.
+Thomas's claim that a previous common nickname in everyday English was the bum-towel, from the shape of its tail is not well-attested.

-The long-tailed tit was first classified as a true tit of the Parus genus.
-It, and its relatives, have since been reclassified as a distinct family, Aegithalidae, containing three genera: